rsbbrs/RenEngine/grading-readme.txt

 		- GUI components and editors for developers.
 		- Text processing and displaying.
 		- Procedural content generation.
 		- AI and path planning for NPCs and enemies.

+Final Submission
+	- Made a flappy-bird style side scrolling shooter.
+	- Implemented rigid bodies and enemy AI.

+	Notes: The rigid body stuff is all contained within the physicsManager files in the engine.
+The
+		   AI code is all written within boss.lua.